 What are the six thinking hats?

 Thinking hats are a concept that is popularly used as a technique to enhance creative thinking in a group.

-During the product development process, each thinking hat constitutes a small group of team members who view and work on the idea from the perspective of the hat.
-For instance: Objectivity, caution, innovation, direction, etc. This helps to bring in varied perspectives to the developmental process.
-This creates a room for healthy collaboration and brings in powerful ideas.
+Each thinking hat constitutes a small group of team members who view and work on the idea from the hat’s perspective during the product development process.

 How was the concept of six thinking hats created?

 Dr. Edward de Bono, a prominent Psychologist, established the notion of the ‘six thinking caps’ in 1985 and released his book with the same title.

 The idea behind six thinking hats is to promote parallel thinking.
 To ensure that thinking processes can be detailed, cohesive, and collaborative simultaneously.